-Current Semester Courses - Spring 2024
+Current Semester Courses - Fall 2024

 Any schedule posted on this page is tentative and therefore subject to change without notice due to any number of factors, including cancellation due to low enrollment.
 Course Descriptions are provided for reference only and are also subject to change.